stonepros/stone/doc/releases/mimic.rst

 v13.2.10 Mimic
 ==============

-This is the tenth bugfix release of Ceph Mimic, this release fixes a RGW vulnerability affecting mimic, and we recommend that all mimic users upgrade.
+This is the tenth bugfix release of Stone Mimic, this release fixes a RGW vulnerability affecting mimic, and we recommend that all mimic users upgrade.

 Notable Changes